Masfets/pendoo-docs/Writerside/topics/starter.md

 product barcodes, add them to their digital basket and ultimately check-out.
 All on their device.

 **Pendoo is distributed as a web-application**.
-From a consumer-perspective, this means that we eliminate the need for a native application download, like an iOS or Android application.
+From a consumer-perspective, this means that we eliminate the need for a native application download, such as an iOS or Android application.
 While we appreciate a big part of the consumer audience have grown to like native applications (who doesn't, right?), in this instance we feel that the saying <i>there's a time and a place</i> is quite fitting.
-Our priorities are such that a download requirement would severely hinder our barrier-less setup.
+Our priorities are such that a download requirement would hinder our barrier-less setup.

 Ultimately, we aim at making it as easy as possible for retail customers to complete a checkout as quickly and painlessly as possible.
-All the while, retail staff are reallocated onto shop-floor-critical tasks, instead of carrying out transactions.
+All the while, retail staff are reallocated onto shop-floor-critical tasks, such as assisting and <i>actually</i> selling to customers, instead of being stuck behind a screen carrying out transactions.

 Let's re-think retail.
 Let's re-build it around a key pillar: <u>human interaction</u>.
 Let's promote human ingenuity and **let's not confine our retail staff behind a screen - portable or not**.